RMS Olympic: Post-war

 On 22 March 1924, Olympic was involved in another collision with a ship, this time at New York.
 As Olympic was reversing from her berth at New York harbour, her stern collided with the smaller liner Fort St George, which had crossed into her path.
 The collision caused extensive damage to the smaller ship.
 At first it appeared that Olympic had sustained only minor damage, but it was later revealed that her sternpost had been fractured, necessitating the replacement of her entire stern frame.

+On 7 June, Lord Pirrie died on a business trip aboard RMS Ebro in the Caribbean off Cuba.
+On 13 June Ebro reached New York; UK ships in the port of New York lowered their flags to half-mast; and Pirrie's body was transferred to Olympic to be repatriated to the UK.

 Changes in immigration laws in the United States in the 1920s greatly restricted the number of immigrants allowed to enter.
 The law limited the number of immigrants to about 160,000 per year in 1924.
 This led to a major reduction in the immigrant trade for the shipping lines, forcing them to cater to the tourist trade to survive.
 At the turn of 1927–28, Olympic was converted to carry tourist third cabin passengers as well as first, second and third class.
 Tourist third cabin was an attempt to attract travellers who desired comfort without the accompanying high ticket price.
 New public rooms were constructed for this class, although tourist third cabin and second class would merge to become 'tourist' by late 1931.

 A year later, Olympic's first-class cabins were again improved by adding more bathrooms, a dance floor was fitted in the enlarged first-class dining saloon, and a number of new suites with private facilities were installed forward on B deck.
 More improvements would follow in a later refit, but 1929 saw Olympic's best average passenger lists since 1925.

 On 18 November 1929, as Olympic was travelling westbound near to Titanic's last known position, the ship suddenly started to vibrate violently, and the vibrations continued for two minutes.
 It was later determined that this had been caused by the 1929 Grand Banks earthquake.